 A side that shoulders the pleasures and sorrows of history.
 A less-visited side.
 One that’s best explored on a bike tour.

-The abbey was suppressed during the French Revolution and, much later, suffered during the damage inflicted in the First World War.
+The abbey was suppressed during the French Revolution and, much later, suffered damage during the First World War.

 Today, community housing has been constructed from the rubble left over from the war.